ljosberinn/eslint-config-galex/README.md

 You check npm and see there are 2.8k+ (August 2020) `eslint-plugin-*` packages out there.
 And even worse - 10k+ `eslint-config-*` packages.
 Which to choose?
 You sort by popularity and see some familiar faces.
+Time to install!

+A few hours into stitching all those popular linting rules together you notice some rules collide, some rules are outdated, some expect others to be disabled, but only circumstantially.
+Enough!

-"Now is the time to finally read through their rulesets and decide which I want!" you scream out loud, but find yourself finishing the first repo after 6 hours.
+_"Now is the time to finally read through all rulesets and decide which I want!"_ you scream out loud, _"it can't be that many!"_ - but find yourself finishing the first repo after 6 hours.

-Setting up ESLint wasn't that easy after all.
+Setting up ESLint _properly_ wasn't that easy after all.

 Couldn't this be easier?

 ## What makes this different than all the other configs out there?

-- All internally used parts, literally everything, is re-exported.
-Don't like some decision?
+- All internals, literally everything, is re-exported.Don't like some decision?
 Rules too weak?
 Want to add custom rules?
 Everything is covered!

+  This hopefully prevents the need of having to migrate between configs every once in a while which builds up frustration due to misconfiguration and the entire overhead related to that.
+Dependency injection, just for an eslint config!

   > The following examples are not exhaustive - there's a lot more.
 Check out
   > the source!